In 2008, at the 1,000 largest American companies (by revenue), 80 new CEOs were appointed, and only 44 of them — 55% — were from within.

 Prepared to act

 Behind the scenes at McDonald's is a board of directors that seems to know what to do when trouble and even tragedy come along.
-If you are a CEO or member of a board, there is much to learn from McDonald's board practices when it comes to succession.
+If you are a CEO or a board member, there is much to learn from McDonald's board practices regarding succession.

 In 25 months, from December 2002 to November 2004, McDonald's had four CEOs: